8 Different Employee Selection Methods for a Better Hire

 Offering an elaborate test can have a negative impact on the candidate.
 It is best to keep the test brief as long as it tests the necessary skills.

 Also, offer feedback to the candidate regarding the test and suggestions or improved methods to tackle the problems.
 This gives a positive candidate experience.
+75% of professionals currently working in their companies were influenced to accept the job offer because of the positive candidate experience they had throughout the application process.

 7. Test their Job Knowledge